awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

     ```

     For more control over mounts, see [Mounts](http://cloudinit.readthedocs.io/en/latest/topics/modules.html#mounts) in the cloud\-init documentation\.
   + Instance store volumes that support TRIM are not formatted when an instance launches, so you must partition and format them before you can mount them\.
-For more information, see [Instance Store Volume TRIM Support](ssd-instance-store.md#InstanceStoreTrimSupport)\.
+For more information, see [Instance store volume TRIM support](ssd-instance-store.md#InstanceStoreTrimSupport)\.
 You can use the `disk_setup` module to partition and format your instance store volumes at boot\.
 For more information, see [Disk Setup](http://cloudinit.readthedocs.io/en/latest/topics/modules.html#disk-setup) in the cloud\-init documentation\.

 ### Supported user\-data formats<a name="supported-user-data-formats"></a>